01 of 10

 09 of 10

-Repeat the whole process with a third color.Continue to 10 of 10 below.
+Rinse the eggs with cold water, then repeat the entire process with a third color.Continue to 10 of 10 below.

 10 of 10